The Booksellers Association of the United Kingdom & Ireland Limited

 BAMB Readers Awards logo 2021

-National Book Tokens is the headline sponsor of the Books Are My Bag Readers Awards.
+National Book Tokens is the headline sponsor of the Books Are My Bag Reader Awards.

 Fiction